[−][src]Module sunrise_kernel::ipc

 establish a Session.
 It is split in two different part: ServerPort and

 ClientPort.
-The ClientPort has a connect
+The ClientPort has a connect operation, while a ServerPort has

-an accept
+an accept operation.

 Those work as a rendez-vous, meaning both operations wait for each-other:

-operation blocks until a ServerPort calls accept
+The connect operation blocks until a ServerPort calls accept.
+Similarly,

-operation waits until a ClientPort connect
+the accept operation waits until a ClientPort connects.
+Once the two

-operation meet, a Session
+operation meet, a Session is created.
+The accept operation will return a

-, while the connect
+ServerSession, while the connect operation returns a ClientSession.

 Additionally, a ServerPort implements the Waitable trait, allowing it to be

-function.
+used with the event::wait function.
 This will wait until the associated

 ClientPort had its connect operation called.
 TODO: The ClientPort should also